 Make a Budget

-Build a Buffer
+Build a Buffer in Your Checking Account

 Grow Your Savings

 As you build savings and eliminate debt, keep track of your progress.
-That awareness and momentum can lead to better choices like saving more or spending less.
+That could help create momentum when it comes to making good choices like saving more or spending less.

 - Shop around for your savings account.
 Many savings accounts offer a small amount of interest as a return on your deposit.
 But rates can vary from one account to another.
 If you find an account with better rates, that extra interest can add up over time—especially as your savings grow.

-We hope that you found this helpful.
-Our content is not intended to provide legal, investment or financial advice or to indicate the Capital One product or service is available or right for you.
+We hope you found this helpful.
+Our content is not intended to provide legal, investment or financial advice or to indicate that a particular Capital One product or service is available or right for you.
 For specific advice about your unique circumstances, consider talking with a qualified professional.